Mayokun-Sofowora/Graph-graphics/README.md

 # Graph-graphics
-Graphical representation of graphs made in unity, with reference to Jasper Flick(catlikecoding)
+Graphical representation of graphs made in unity, thanks to Jasper Flick(catlike coding)